Baptismal Account in Hebrew Matthew

 Why does Throckmorton mention Augustine?
 First, because Augustine in the late 300s attests to "this day I have begotten thee" is present in "some codices."
-Second, because Augustine cannot prove it was in any Greek early text, simply saying instead "it is SAID not to be found in the more ancient Greek codices...."
+Second, because Augustine cannot prove it was missing in any Greek early text, he simply says instead "it is SAID not to be found in the more ancient Greek codices...."
 Augustine does not say he knows of any ancient Greek codice that is lacking "this day I have begotten thee."
 Instead of proof, he offers an unattributed claim that some 'say' it is not in SOME earlier Greek codices, but without his scholarly verification of which he was certainly capable of easily checking.
 The entire quote is worth reading.

 Augustine in In De Cons.
 Evang.
 2,31 writes:

 But once more, with respect to that rendering which is contained in some codices of the Gospel according to Luke, and which bears that the words heard in the heavenly voice were those that are written in the Psalm, "Thou art my Son, this day have I begotten Thee" [Ps 2:7]; although it is said not to be found in the more ancient Greek codices, yet if it can be established by any copies worthy of credit, what results but that we suppose both voices to have been heard from heaven, in one or other verbal order?

 The full Latin and English translation comes from Wieland Willker, A Textual Commentary on the Greek Gospels Vol. 3 Luke (Bremen: 2015) at Luke 3:22.
 Willker made the entire PDF available free online.